 1 Introduction and scope

-[Editor’s note: The content of Section 1 needs to be updated to describe both CNPC systems described in Section 2]

-The Characteristics of unmanned aircraft systems (UAS) and spectrum requirements must support their safe operation in non-segregated airspace.
-There is a strong and growing demand for the use of UAS (also known as remote pilot aircraft within the International Civil Aviation Organization (ICAO)) in civil applications.
-These UAS flights will share airspace with passenger carrying aircraft so their operation needs to be managed to safely allow the introduction of this new paradigm in aviation.
+The characteristics of Unmanned Aircraft Systems (UAS) control links (C2 Links) and their spectrum requirements must support the safe operation of Unmanned Aircraft (UA) in non-segregated airspace.
+There is a strong and growing demand for the use of UAS (also known as Remote Pilot Aircraft Systems, (RPAS) within the International Civil Aviation Organization (ICAO)) in civil applications.
+These UA flights will share airspace with passenger carrying aircraft so their operation needs to be managed to safely allow the introduction of this new paradigm in aviation.

-The CNPC link system consists of the CNPC ground radio system (GRS) Link (fixed, or mobile),the CNPC airborne radio system (ARS) Link and potentially the satellite radio system.
-Each link consists of the transceiver radio, the antenna(s), and the associated cabling.

-Figure 1

-Command and non-payload communications link system components

-In non-segregated airspace a link between air traffic control (ATC) and the unmanned aircraft control station (UACS) via the UA, called ATC relay, will be required to relay ATC and air-to-air communications received and transmitted by the UA.

-For communicating with ATC, the UA uses the same equipment as a manned aircraft.
-This report only considers the downlink bringing the ATC information from the UA to the UACS and the uplink from the UACS to the UA allowing the UACS to communicate with ATC.

 As these communications are critical for a safe management of the controlled airspaces, especially in terminal approach areas with high density of aircraft, future ICAO standards are obviously mandatory for these kinds of communications.

-Command and control is the typical link between the UACS and the UA.
-The following two ways of communications are:
+The Command and Control (C2) Link between the UACS and the UA supports the following two ways of communication:

 – The uplink: To send telecommands to the aircraft for flight and navigation equipment control.